headius/rubyflux/README.md

 FastRuby: a Ruby to Java compiler
 ----------------------------------

-FasatRuby is a compiler that turns a Ruby codebase into a closed set of .java source files suitable for running on any JVM with no additional runtime requirement.
+FastRuby is a compiler that turns a Ruby codebase into a closed set of .java source files suitable for running on any JVM with no additional runtime requirement.